 education, speech language pathology, audiology, occupational therapy,

 or medicine.
-Note: Occupational Therapists, you have achieved an
+Note: For Occupational Therapists, you have achieved an

 academic degree and training which constitutes basic professional level

-You are a parent or family member of a child with a neurodevelopmental disability.
+training. -OR- Baccalaureate degree and at least 5 years of experience with increasing professional responsibilities in the field of developmental and related disabilities. -OR- You are a parent or family member of a child with a developmental disability.

 Long term Fellows develop an individualized leadership training plan (ILTP) with their faculty mentor which meets their personal long term goals.
 All program components tie directly to this plan and many options are available within each component.